 Mastopexy is the medical term for a breast lift.
 It is also less commonly referred to as a “boob lift.”

-When we discuss sagging breasts, or ptosis, plastic surgeons employ a grading system to better define the degree of droopiness.
-There are 4 categories of ptosis and they are characterized by the relationship of the breast to the nipple and the orientation of the nipple.
+When we discuss sagging breasts, or ptosis, plastic surgeons employ a grading system to better define the degree of breast droopiness.
+There are 4 categories of breast ptosis and they are characterized by the relationship of the breast to the nipple and the orientation of the nipple.
 The purpose of the classification system allows plastic surgeons to communicate more efficiently.
-It also helps them guide surgery strategies.
+It also helps them guide breast lift strategies.

 - Grade 1 ptosis: The nipple sits at the level of the breast fold.